kaist-cp/circ/README.md

 ## Limitations
 * Since it uses EBR, the reclamation cannot proceed if a thread does not deactivate its critical section.
 * Works only for `Sized` types.
-* Immediate recursive destruction works only along edges of the same type.
+* Immediate recursive destruction works only along the edges of the same type.

 <!--